momentohq/public-dev-docs/docs/cache/develop/integrations/drupal-integration.md

 $settings['momento_cache']['cache_name'] = '<YOUR_CACHE_NAME>';
 ```

-Replace <YOUR_MOMENTO_TOKEN> with the Api key you generated in the console.
+Replace <YOUR_MOMENTO_TOKEN> with the API key you generated in the console.
 You may also use an environment variable named MOMENTO_API_TOKEN to pass your API token to the Momento cache backend.
 If both are supplied, the settings file takes precedence.
 Replace <YOUR_CACHE_NAME> with the name of the underlying Momento cache you created earlier.
 You may also use an environment variable named MOMENTO_CACHE_NAME to pass this value.
 If both are supplied, the settings file takes precedence.

 You may also optionally provide the path to a log file (make sure it's writable by Drupal) for tracking the module's caching operations and how long each operation is taking: